PERFECT VEGETABLE BROTH

 Refrigerator: In airtight containers, it keeps for 3-4 days.

 Freezer: It’s your best friend!
-Freeze in single servings (paper cups, small containers, or freezer bags) or in ice cube trays.
-It lasts up to 3 months.
+Freeze in single-portion containers (paper cups, small containers or freezer bags) or in ice cube trays.
+It will keep up to 3 months.

 Notes on Ingredients and Quick Substitutions

-Vegetables: Always use the freshest and seasonal vegetables.
-Don’t skimp on quantity: the more vegetables you add, the more flavorful the broth will be.
+Vegetables: Always use the freshest seasonal vegetables.
+Don’t skimp on quantity: the more vegetables you use, the more flavorful the broth.

-Onion: Do not remove the peel from the onions!
-It’s rich in anthocyanins and will give the broth a beautiful golden color, in addition to adding flavor.
+Onion: Do not remove the onion skin!
+It is rich in anthocyanins and will give the broth a beautiful golden color as well as extra flavor.

-Herbs: Bay leaves and parsley are the base, but you can enrich with a sprig of thyme or rosemary (in moderation).
+Aromatic herbs: Bay leaves and parsley are the base, but you can enrich with a sprig of thyme or rosemary (use sparingly).

 Salt: Add it only at the end of cooking.
-The vegetables will release their flavor, and you can adjust the saltiness based on how you will use it.
+The vegetables will release their flavor and you can adjust seasoning according to how you plan to use the broth.

-Potatoes or Zucchini: Substitute with 300g of zucchini.
-It will make the broth sweeter and less “dense” in flavor.
+Potatoes or Zucchini: Substitute with about 2 cups (300 g) of zucchini.
+It will make the broth slightly sweeter and less “heavy” in flavor.

-Leek or White Onion or Shallot.
-For a more delicate broth, you can use 1 large leek (only the white part) instead of one of the onions.
+Leek or White Onion or Shallot: For a milder broth, you can use 1 large leek (white part only) instead of one of the onions.

-Black Peppercorns or Pepper Mix: Use a mix of peppers (green, pink) for a more complex aromatic note.
+Whole Black Peppercorns or Mixed Peppercorns: Use a pepper mix (green, pink) for a more complex aromatic note.

-Parsley or Parsley Stems.
-If you only have leaves, you can also use just the stems, which are rich in flavor and less bitter.
+Parsley leaves or parsley stalks: If you only have leaves, you can use just the stalks as well; they are full of flavor and less bitter.

-A Dive into the Past: Origins of Broth
+A Dip into the Past: Origins of Broth

-Broth, in all its variations (vegetable, meat, fish), is probably one of the most ancient culinary preparations of humanity.
-It arises from the need to recover and enhance every part of the ingredients, extracting maximum flavor and nourishment.
-In peasant households, the broth pot was almost always on the stove, a symbol of abundance and a way to warm up during long winter evenings.
-Vegetable broth, in particular, is a hymn to the simplicity and richness that the earth offers us, a humble but indispensable base in the Italian culinary tradition.
+Broth, in all its variants (vegetable, meat, fish), is probably one of the oldest culinary preparations of humankind.
+It was born from the need to recover and enhance every part of ingredients, extracting maximum flavor and nourishment.
+In peasant homes, the broth pot was almost always on the stove, a symbol of abundance and a way to warm up during long winter evenings.
+Vegetable broth, in particular, is a hymn to simplicity and to the richness the land offers us—a humble but indispensable base in Italian culinary tradition.

 Friend, the broth is ready, but the vegetables are not to be thrown away!
-They are rich in fiber and still have a good taste.
+They’re rich in fiber and still have good flavor.

-“Recycled” Side Dish: Season them with a drizzle of EVO oil, salt, and pepper, and a bit of balsamic vinegar.
-They will be a light and delicious side dish.
+“Recycled” side dish: Dress them with a drizzle of extra virgin olive oil (EVOO), salt and pepper and a little balsamic vinegar.
+They’ll make a light and delicious side.

-Base for Meatballs: Blend them and mix with stale bread softened in the broth, an egg, and some grated cheese.
-Great vegetarian meatballs!
+Base for patties: Blend them and mix with stale bread softened in broth, an egg and some grated cheese.
+Great vegetarian patties!

-Vegetable Puree: Pass them through a food mill and add some broth to create an instant vegetable cream.
+Vegetable purée: Pass them through a food mill and add a little broth to create an instant vegetable cream.

 FAQ (Questions and Answers)